 It was just that stark.

-Every time I went to work I weighed our health and lives against our economic reality.
+Each day before I was due to go in to work I weighed our health and lives against our economic reality.

 And every time I went to work I wondered just how many more times I was going to do this.

 I was certainly not alone.
-All kinds of people – from health care workers to truck drivers to cleaners to school teachers, and many more, faced the same dilemma.
+All kinds of people – from health care workers to truck drivers, cleaners to school teachers, public transit providers, and many more, faced the same dilemma.
 And a lot of those people were far worse off than I was.

 At what point would the rate of infection be too high to risk going to work – or anywhere else?
 When we hit 100 deaths?
 200?
 When confirmed cases were in the thousands?

-My math skills are lacking at the best of times, but this…the equation of our survival…Exposure to one person multiplied by average customers per hour, multiplied by 9 hour day, plus environment, plus risk during transport multiplied by 2 (to work and back home again) divided by my own immune system response multiplied by the stupidity and carelessness of at least 20% of the general public….
+My math skills are lacking at the best of times, but this…the equation of our survival…Exposure to one person multiplied by average customers per hour, multiplied by 9 hour day, plus environment, plus risk as I took public transport – multiplied by 2 (to work and back home again) divided by my own immune system response multiplied by the stupidity and carelessness of at least 20% of the general public….